 Voice Prompt Definition UNIT OK.
-AED Plus has successfully passed its power up self tests.
+Fully Automatic AED Plus has successfully passed its power up self tests.
 UNIT FAILED.
-AED Plus has failed its power up self tests and is not usable for victim care.
+Fully Automatic AED Plus has failed its power up self tests and is not usable for victim care.
 CHANGE BATTERIES.
-AED Plus self test has detected a low battery condition that is insufficient for the device's use for victim care.
+Fully Automatic AED Plus self test has detected a low battery condition that is insufficient for the device's use for victim care.
 Replace batteries immediately.
 STAY CALM.
 Relax as much as possible and focus on the rescue effort.
 CHECK RESPONSIVENESS.
 Check victim for responsiveness/consciousness by gently shaking the victim and shouting "Are you all right?".
 CALL FOR HELP.
 Activate the EMS system or ask a bystander to do it for you.
 OPEN AIRWAY.
 Place victim in the supine position and perform Head Tilt - Chin Lift or Jaw - Thrust maneuver to open victim's airway.
-(This prompt is off by default.)
 CHECK BREATHING.
 Look, listen or feel for the presence of breathing and/or airflow from the victim's lungs.
-(This prompt is off by default.)
 GIVE TWO BREATHS.
 If victim is not breathing, give two rescue breaths.
-(This prompt is off by default.)
 PLUG IN CABLE.
-Ensure that the electrode cable is properly connected to the AED Plus electrode connector.
+Ensure that the electrode cable is properly connected to the Fully Automatic AED Plus electrode connector.
 ATTACH DEFIB PADS TO PATIENT'S BARE CHEST.
 Attach defibrillation pads to the victim's bare chest.

-CHECK ELECTRODE PADS.
+Voice Prompt Definition CHECK ELECTRODE PADS.
 Previously attached electrodes are not making good contact with the victim's skin or the electrodes are defective.

-Voice Prompt Definition ADULT PADS.
-AED Plus has detected adult electrode pads connected to it and adjusted defibrillation energy settings to adult levels.
+ADULT PADS.
+Fully Automatic AED Plus has detected adult electrode pads connected to it and adjusted defibrillation energy settings to adult levels.
 PEDIATRIC PADS.
-AED Plus has detected pediatric electrode pads connected to it and adjusted defibrillation energy settings to pediatric levels.
+Fully Automatic AED Plus has detected pediatric electrode pads connected to it and adjusted defibrillation energy settings to pediatric levels.
 DON'T TOUCH PATIENT, ANALYZING.
 Do not touch victim, an ECG rhythm analysis is in progress or about to begin.
 SHOCK ADVISED.
 ECG rhythm analysis has detected the presence of ventricular fibrillation or shockable ventricular tachycardia.
 NO SHOCK ADVISED.
 ECG rhythm analysis has detected a rhythm that is not treatable by defibrillation.
 ANALYSIS HALTED.
 KEEP PATIENT STILL.
 ECG rhythm analysis has been halted due to excessive ECG signal artifact.
 Stop any ongoing CPR and keep the victim as motionless as possible.
-DON'T TOUCH PATIENT.
-PRESS FLASHING SHOCK BUTTON.
-Warn all persons in attendance of the victim to stand clear and stop touching the victim.
-Press the Shock Button to deliver defibrillation therapy.
-RELEASE SHOCK BUTTON.
-Shock Button was depressed before the defibrillator was ready to defibrillate.
-Release the Shock Button and press again after the ready tone sounds.
+SHOCK WILL BE DELIVERED IN THREE (TWO), (ONE) A shock is about to be delivered to the victim.
+Warn all persons attending the victim to stand clear and stop touching the victim.
+If the unit must be discharged before a shock is delivered, press the On/Off button.
 SHOCK DELIVERED.
 A defibrillation shock has just been delivered to the victim.
 NO SHOCK DELIVERED.
-No shock was delivered to the victim because rescuer failed to press Shock Button or an error condition was detected. n SHOCKS DELIVERED.
-A total of n shocks have been delivered since the AED Plus was turned on.
+No shock was delivered to the victim because an error condition was detected. n SHOCKS DELIVERED.
+A total of n shocks have been delivered since the Fully Automatic AED Plus was turned on.
 START CPR.
 Begin CPR.
 CONTINUE CPR.
 Continue providing CPR.
-This prompt may also be issued if Real CPR Help fails to detect chest compressions at least 3⁄4 of an inch deep.
+This prompt may also be issued if Real CPR Help fails to detect chest compressions at least 2 cm deep.
 PUSH HARDER.
-CPR compressions are consistently less than 2 inches deep.
+CPR compressions are consistently less than 5 cm deep.
 GOOD COMPRESSIONS.
-After prompting to Push Harder, rescuer has succeeded in delivering chest compressions at least 2 inches deep.
+After prompting to Push Harder, rescuer has succeeded in delivering chest compressions at least 5 cm deep.
 STOP CPR.
-Stop CPR, the AED Plus is about to begin an ECG rhythm analysis.
+Stop CPR, the Fully Automatic AED Plus is about to begin an ECG rhythm analysis.

-Prompts that may be heard during non-clinical use of the AED Plus unit include:

-Table 2b Non-Clinical Voice Prompts
+Prompts that may be heard during non-clinical use of the Fully Automatic AED Plus unit include: Table 2b Non-Clinical Voice Prompts